 Fire is a serious risk to any business or private landlord, and it’s your responsibility to ensure your premises have an effective fire detection system installed.
-If you fail to install and maintain a fire alarm system, you could be putting your entire business or tenants at risk should the worst happen.
+If you fail to install and maintain a fire alarm system, you could put your entire business or tenants at risk.

 Predominately designed for smaller properties, two-wire fire alarm systems are based on standard conventional system technology.

-Addressable, also known as “intelligent” fire alarm systems are designed for large commercial premises and more complex networked systems.
+Therefore, addressable, also known as “intelligent” fire alarm systems, are best used for large commercial premises and more complex networked systems.

-They are significantly more expensive and complicated than conventional two or four-wire systems in that they have:
+The main downside is that they are significantly more expensive and complicated than conventional two or four-wire systems, but they do benefit from the following:

 Wireless or battery-powered radio-linked fire alarm systems are more expensive to buy but are: